 An exemption (EX) means the student is exempt from the course listed.
-A placement (PLC) means that the student is placed into the course listed.
-A student is not required to take a course s/he is placed into (except for the Writing 2-3 or 5, or the First-Year Seminar).
+A placement (PLC) means that the student is placed in the course listed.
+A student is not required to take a course s/he is placed in (except Writing 2-3 or 5, and First-year Seminar are required).